Aizpute – Order Castle Hasenpoth

 History

 In the 16th century, the castle passed into private hands and was already described as a granary.
-Together with the city, it was destroyed several times during the Polish-Swedish wars.
-In 1665 the castle was repaired and the garrison of prince Jacob Kettler, a vassal of the Polish-Lithuanian Commonwealth, stationed there.
-After his death in 1682, it passed into the hands of Michael Frederick Nolde, who made the rebuilding, erecting another wing of the castle.
-In subsequent centuries, it gradually lost its importance and was only partially inhabited.
-Finally abandoned in the 70s of the twentieth century, fell into disrepair.
+Together with the town it was destroyed several times during the Polish-Swedish wars.
+In 1665, it was renovated and the garrison of Prince James Kettler, a vassal of the Polish-Lithuanian Commonwealth, was stationed there.
+After his death in 1682, castle passed into the hands of Michael Frederick Nolde, who rebuilt it and built another castle wing.
+In the following centuries, the castle gradually lost its importance and was only partially inhabited.
+Ultimately abandoned in the 1970s and devastated by the fire of 1983, it fell into ruin.

 Architecture